frontandrews/react-query-example/README.md

-# React Query Example Project
+# React Query Example With RestAPI and GraphQL

 This project demonstrates the basic usage of `react-query` for data-fetching in a React application.
-It uses `json-server` as a mock backend to serve data.
+It uses `json-server` and graphql server as a mock api backend.

 ## Table of Contents